Posts Tagged ‘Fiction’

 “I knew you’d like it.”

-“Franklin” he’d already turned around by now but stopped in his tracks.
+“Franklin” he’d already turned around by now but he stopped in his tracks.
 When he turned back around she said “You can be a nice boy.
 Maybe invite some friends over to watch your movie.
 A boy your age should have friends you know?”

 “Yeah, yeah OK thanks.”
 Franklin said before leaving.